ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 - All data for a specimen with a specific `uuid`: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimen/48d60557-f9d5-4bb3-a977-00d8db818a56/data>
 - An image of the shape for a specific specimen: <https://echosms-data-store-app-ogogm.ondigitalocean.app/v2/specimen/48d60557-f9d5-4bb3-a977-00d8db818a56/image>

-The `notebooks/gettting shapes.ipynb` notebook shows more details on using web API.
+The `notebooks/gettting shapes.ipynb` notebook shows more details on using the web API.